You want smart political talk without the meltdowns?

 And remember, the Democrats pushed and pushed, and he said he wouldn't do it, and he did it.

-It ended up costing him re-election and giving us Bill Clinton.
+It ended up costing him reelection and giving us Bill Clinton.

 When you make a promise, a promise matters.

-But what a better way to have handled this would have been instead of doing this secretively and excluding Heritage Foundation, the Cato Institute, Americans for Prosperity, the Club for Growth, the Republican Study Group, the Freedom Caucus Group, and even the moderates, to be fair.
+But a better way to have handled this would have been instead of doing this secretively and excluding Heritage Foundation, the Cato Institute, Americans for Prosperity, the Club for Growth, the Republican Study Group, the Freedom Caucus Group, and even the moderates, to be fair.

 And so it ends up being a bill not supported by any of the major conservative libertarian think tanks, a bill that is not supported by the most conservative groups in Congress.

-A you know, certain changes were made last minute.
+A, you know, certain changes were made last minute.

 I think the moderates were wielding way too much power in this process.

-You know, when a bill is immediately labeled Obamacare Light, that's a problem.
+You know, when a bill is immediately labeled Obamacare light, that's a problem.

 Watching Republicans after eight years have a public intramural fight on TV, I thought it looked horrible.